naganandy/graph-based-deep-learning-literature/conference-publications/folders/years/2025/publications_iclr25/ubgold_iclr25/README.md

 ```
 @inproceedings{ubgold_iclr25,
 title = {Unifying Unsupervised Graph-Level Anomaly Detection and Out-of-Distribution Detection: A Benchmark},
-author = {author = {Yili Wang and Yixin Liu and Xu Shen and Chenyu Li and Rui Miao and Kaize Ding and Ying Wang and Shirui Pan and Xin Wang}},
+author = {Yili Wang and Yixin Liu and Xu Shen and Chenyu Li and Rui Miao and Kaize Ding and Ying Wang and Shirui Pan and Xin Wang},
 booktitle = {The Thirteenth International Conference on Learning Representations (ICLR)},
 year = {2025}
 }